What we’ve experienced so far….

 He’s coming!

 We just got the call.
 He’s coming a little early.
-And we are leaving to get him.
+And we are leaving for South Carolina to get him.
 Surreal.
 We could not be more excited and thankful that God chose us.

 That sweet little boy ran into the arms of Jesus five hours after he was born.
 We are crushed.